cpldcpu/BitNetMCU/docs/documentation.md

 Recently, there has been considerable hype about large language models (LLMs) with "1 Bit" or "1.58 Bit" [^1] weight quantization.
 The claim is that, by using Quantization Aware Training (QAT), LLMs can be trained with almost no loss of quality when using only binary or ternary encoding of weights.

 Interestingly, low bit quantization is also advantageous for inference on microcontrollers.
-The CH32V003 microcontroller gained some notoriety being extremely low cost for a 32 bit MCU (less than $0.15 in low volume), but is also notable for the RV32EC ISA, which supports only 16 registers and lacks a hardware multiplier.
-It also only has 16kb of flash and 2kb of ram.
+The CH32V003 microcontroller gained some notoriety for being extremely low cost for a 32 bit MCU (less than $0.15 in low volume), but is also notable for the RV32EC ISA, which supports only 16 registers and lacks a hardware multiplier.
+It also only has 16KB of flash and 2KB of RAM.

 The use of a few bits for each weight encoding means that less memory is required to store weights, and inference can be performed using only additions.
 Thus, the absence of a multiplication instruction is not an impediment to running inference on this microcontroller.